 And of course you only find your bliss after you slay the dragon.

-As we started our descent I saw the passenger next to me smiling in my direction.
+As we started our descent the passenger next to me smiled in my direction.
 She motioned to the window and I turned to look at the towering lights of Sydney shining against the early evening sky.
 I smiled back and said, “It’s a beautiful city.”

 I meant it.
 Seen this way, Sydney has to be one of the most enchanting cities in the world.
 Having grown up there, the place also evokes a mixed set of emotions in me, and memories of paths I walked that weren’t meant for me.
 That view was a delightful if fleeting moment; in a few hours I’d be stepping onto another plane to follow my bliss back to Tokyo.